 - Science (Physics, Chemistry and Biology)

 There are almost 5-6 questions from each topic mentioned above except the miscellaneous section.
-Among all the topics, General Science is expected to have 10-15 questions, with Biology being central.
+Among all the topics, General Science is expected to have 10-15 questions.

-Understanding History Topics is very important for any examination, SSC CGL or not, as it is the backbone of every subject.
+Understanding History Topics is very important for SSC CGL because it is the backbone for most of the topics in GA.

-It is very rare that questions from World History have been asked, so there is no need to waste time on World History.
-Instead, concentrate on Indian History only.
+It is very rare that questions from World History have been asked, so there is no need to waste much time on World History.
+Instead, candidates must concentrate on Indian History.

 There are two parts of Geography from where the questions are asked, these are – Indian Geography and Physical Geography.
 For covering basics, NCERT Books of Class XI and XII will be sufficient.